open-edge-insights/video-ingestion/docs/generic_server_doc.md

 The VideoIngestion microservice exposes the functionality of software trigger in the following ways:

-- The VideoIngestion microservice can accept software trigger to "START_INGESTION"/ "STOP_INGESTION"/ "SNAPSHOT" from any client utility which uses the EII messagebus over the server-client model.
+- The VideoIngestion microservice can accept software trigger to "START_INGESTION"/ "STOP_INGESTION"/ "SNAPSHOT" from any client utility which uses the Message Bus over the server-client model.
 - The software trigger functionality of VI is demonstrated using an sample baremetal utility called "SW_Trigger_utility", which is shipped with the VideoIngestion code in tools repo, the details of the usage of this utility is mentioned in [../../tools/SWTriggerUtility/README.md](https://github.com/open-edge-insights/eii-tools/blob/master/SWTriggerUtility/README.md).

 >**Note**: When the `init_state` value is `running` then ingestor is started without any sw trigger from the client.
 In order to control the ingestor using the sw trigger utility change the value to `stopped`.
 To refer the available option to generate the sw trigger refer [../tools/SWTriggerUtility/README.md](https://github.com/open-edge-insights/eii-tools/blob/master/SWTriggerUtility/README.md)